Zeta Functions and the (Linear) Logic of Markov Processes: Interaction Graphs: the discrete case

 Based on these two ingredients (execution and measurement), and two essential properties, namely the associativity of execution \cite{seiller-goim} and the \emph{trefoil property} \cite{seiller-goiadd}, one can define a myriad of models of Multiplicative Linear Logic (\MLL) and Multiplicative-Additive Linear Logic (\MALL).
-These models capture the different models introduced by Girard by choosing carefully the map $m$ used to define the measurement.
-We will now explain how there is a similarity between the measurement defined by Seiller and just recalled, and the Bowen-Lanford zeta function of graphs.
+As shown by the author, these models capture all the different Geometry of Interaction models introduced by Girard by choosing carefully the map $m$ used to define the measurement \cite{seiller-goiadd}.
+We will now explain how there is a similarity between the measurement just recalled, and the Bowen-Lanford zeta function of graphs.
 To formalise the connection, we need to consider zeta functions of weighted graphs, but we will start with a quick overview of the theory of zeta functions of (non-weighted) graphs.
+This connection will then be used to define \IG models of multiplicative linear logic.